Above: These incredible collections are free for all users…not just Apple users.

 If you follow the instructions on the screenshot and long press anywhere in that screenshot and eventually the words ‘Save Image‘ should appear.
 You may need to try long pressing several times, because it’s finicky on ios devices.

 If long pressing just won’t work for you there’s a second way to save the image.
 It involves using the Share Icon again.
-Tap on the Share Icon in the upper right hand corner and scroll through the bottom loose of commands until you find the ‘Save Image‘ one…see below.
+Tap on the Share Icon in the upper right hand corner and scroll through the bottom row of commands until you find the ‘Save Image‘ one…see below.